University of Michigan

-Congratulations on your commencement!
-As you move into your social work career, please know that the faculty and leadership of our school are proud of your dedication, your achievements and your resiliency.
+Congratulations!
+You and fellow graduates of the Centennial Graduating Class of Summer 2021 earned you social worker degrees under arduous and at a historic time.
+As you move into your social work career, know that the faculty and leadership of our school are proud of your dedication, your achievements and your resiliency.

 Dean and Carol T. Mowbray Collegiate Professor of Social Work